npisanti/of_vscode/README.md

 - Microsoft Visual Studio Code IDE 1.27.2

 # install visual studio code
+For working with oF and VSCode:
-You have to install the [.deb package](https://code.visualstudio.com/docs/?dv=linux64_deb) for VSCode, then by the editor's extesion marketplace you have to install the language support extension for C/C++ and the C++ Intellisense extension (by [austin](https://github.com/austin-----/code-gnu-global)).
+- you have to install the [.deb package](https://code.visualstudio.com/docs/?dv=linux64_deb) for VSCode
+- in the editor you have to install some extensions.
+You can do it in the extension section of the sidebar, press `Ctrl+Shift+X` to open it, then search `C/C++` by Microsoft and `C++ Intellisense` by [austin](https://github.com/austin-----/code-gnu-global), and install them.

 I also recommend disabling Telemetry options in VSCode preferences, to avoid sending data to Microsoft ( thanks for the software but still i would prefer not to ).

 You can use VSCode with the `code` command.
 For correctly opening an oF project you have to open the folder of the project (not the `src` folder, the app folder), so you can do
 ```console